troclaux/notes/aws.md

 - supports encryption of data at rest and while it's in transit
 - identity for web/mobile application's users
 - don't create an IAM user for the clients of your application, use Cognito
-- instead of giving your app's users aws iam accounts (which are meant for admins and systems), use cognito to manage their identities securely
+- instead of giving your app's users aws iam accounts (which are meant for admins and systems), use Cognito to manage their identities securely
-- also capable of signing in with google/facebook/twitter accounts for federated authentication
+- supports federated access: sign in with google/facebook accounts

 ## Comprehend